 The Pantanos de Centla is a tropical moist forest ecoregion in southern Mexico.
 The area serves as a biological corridor and includes a variety of ecosystem types, from flooded moist forests to temperate and cloud forests.

 The Petenes mangrove ecoregion is located in Mexico at the border between the states of Yucatán and Campeche, in the western portion of the Yucatán Peninsula.
 The low annual rainfall of this region, paired with the severe dryness of the whole area, has eliminated rivers from the landscape.

 The Sierra Juarez and San Pedro Martir pine-oak forests ecoregion is located on the northern part of the Baja Peninsula in northwestern Mexico.
 The ecoregion covers the higher elevations of these two mountain ranges that are part of the Peninsular Ranges System.

 The Sonoran Desert, also called Desierto de Altar, is an arid region covering 120,000 sq mi.
-This North American desert ecoregion covers large parts of northwestern Mexico in Sonora, Baja California and Baja California Sur as well as parts of the southwestern U.S.
+This North American desert ecoregion covers large parts of northwestern Mexico in Sonora, Baja California and Baja California Sur, as well as parts of the southwestern United States.